WhatsApp vs Job Management Software: UK Cost Guide (2026) featured image

 Try ServiceM8

-The ServiceM8 free plan is genuinely useful
+The ServiceM8 free plan is worth a look

 ServiceM8's free plan covers up to 30 jobs a month, which covers most sole traders just starting out.
 You get job cards, scheduling, quotes, invoices, email and SMS, mobile payments, and accounting integrations.
-If you do fewer than 30 jobs a month and aren't ready to commit, start here.
+If you do fewer than 30 jobs a month and are not ready to commit, start here.
 You can upgrade when you hit the limit.

 Break-even calculator: when does software pay for itself?